akmandev/laravel-multilingual/README.md

 ## Translations

-Add `HasMultilingualContent` trait to add your model files to go on.
+Add `HasMultilingualContent` trait to your model files.

 - Translating model to other locales:
 ```php